Layers of Serenity and Vibrance: A Day Painted in Kaohsiung

 Must-Try Local Dishes

-A savory omelet made with fresh oysters, eggs, and a sweet and tangy sauce.
-It's a popular street food item.
+A savory omelette made with fresh oysters, eggs, and starch, topped with a sweet and tangy sauce.

 Popular Activities